fachwerk-dev/lib/docs/get-started/node.md

 ### Generating SVG with Vue SSR and Node

-Here's a more elaborate example how to use VueJS template for generating SVG:
+Here's a more elaborate example how to use server-side Vue rendering for generating SVG:

 <Snippet src="https://raw.githubusercontent.com/fachwerk-dev/create-fachwerk/main/node/example3.mjs" />